 Fellows will be expected to be at MPM for 10 weeks, full-time during the summer (exceptions may exist).
 Publications and presentations that result from the Fellows research will acknowledge The John J. Brander and Christine E. Rundblad Research Fellowship Program at the Milwaukee Public Museum for its support.
 It is anticipated that Research Fellows will be a resource for the Museum by providing expert input on future exhibits and reviewing exhibit materials, if needed.
 Copies of photos and field notes may be retained by the museum.
 Research Fellows will be listed on the Museum’s website.
 Fellows also will be encouraged to participate in the Museum’s BioBlitz.

-The program is open to scientists conducting research on Wisconsin biodiversity or environmental issues, especially those that utilize and strengthen the natural science collections at MPM.
+The program is open to [post-PhD] scientists conducting research on Wisconsin biodiversity or environmental issues, especially those that utilize and strengthen the natural science collections at MPM.
 The Museum may choose to limit the research topic areas each year.
 Early career scientists -- those with less than eight years since PhD conferred -- are encouraged to apply.

 Application Process and Deadline